ilaramanitas/spring-boot-jms-example/README.md

 # spring-boot-jms-example
-Spring boot and JMS ActiveMQ example
+Spring boot and JMS and ActiveMQ example

+# Instructions
+Go to the project folder and import it as an existing maven project